Narcolepsy

 Nursing Interventions

-- Administer prescribed sodium oxybate for cataplexy and nighttime sleep consolidation.
+- Administer prescribed sodium oxybate for cataplexy and nighttime sleep consolidation, and verify restricted-program safety workflows.

 - Educate about safety: avoid driving or operating machinery during periods of sleepiness; plan short scheduled naps.